+It’s more than technology.
+It’s people and processes, too.
 Open source communities, collaboration and software are the driving force behind innovation in today’s digital world.
-Red Hat, the world’s open source software leader, has been helping agencies modernize applications and infrastructure, speed application development, move workloads to the cloud, and adopt DevOps, with choice and security for over 25 years.
+Red Hat, the world’s open source software leader, is helping agencies modernize applications and infrastructure, speed application development, move workloads to the cloud, and adopt DevOps, with choice and security.

-- Conversations with experts and open source innovators
+- Networking with your government peers and open source experts

 This event is complimentary.
 Food and drinks will be provided.

 Space is limited for this event, register now to reserve your seat.

 |8:45 - 9:05 a.m.||Open Innovation in Government|